trex-paxos/trex-paxos-jvm/README.md

 The leader can send a short `fixed(S,N)` message to inform the other nodes when a value has been fixed.
 This message can piggyback at the front of the subsequent outbound `accept` message network packet.
 Due to lost messaging, a leader may learn which slots are fixed out of sequential order.
-This implementation only issues `fixed` messages in sequential log order.
+In this implementation leaders only send `fixed` messages in sequential slot order.

 Leaders must always increment their counter to create a fresh `N` each time they attempt to lead.
 That ensures that each `fixed(S,N)` refers to a unique `accept(S,N,V)` message.
 If any node does not have the matching